Ildaron/ironbci/README.md

 ![alt tag](https://github.com/Ildaron/ironbci/blob/master/Supplementary%20files/stl1.bmp "stm32")

 #####  4 Step
-By [brainflow](https://brainflow.readthedocs.io/en/stable/) instructions  start use device.
+By [brainflow](https://brainflow.readthedocs.io/en/stable/) software instructions with  [MIT lisence](https://brainflow.readthedocs.io/en/stable/License.html)   start use device.

 board_id: 17

 You can re-write code and create a new hex file if will be necessary